 - Symptoms of a Femur Fracture

-Most of the symptoms of a femur fracture are located to the area of the fracture in the thigh.
-It can be a life threatening injury if it is associated with severe blood loss or a multi-system injury.
-Common femur fracture symptoms include:
+Most of the symptoms of this fracture are located in the area of the fracture in the thigh bone.
+It can be a life-threatening injury if it is associated with severe blood loss or a multi-system injury.
+Common fracture symptoms include:

-- Internal bleeding or bruising on the thigh
+- Internal bleeding or bruising in the thigh bone

 - Intense pain in the thigh